Native Parser

 Reference Materials

-Compared to javascript, the rust native language inherently possesses powerful performance capabilities. rollup has decided to switch from the javascript-side acorn parser to the rust-side swc parser, which has the ability to efficiently parse complex ast.
-This serves as a core change in rollup v4.
+Compared to JavaScript, the Rust native language has performance advantages in algorithm execution.
+Rollup decided to switch from the JavaScript-side Acorn parser to the Rust-side SWC parser, which has the ability to efficiently parse complex AST.
+This serves as a core change in Rollup v4.

 Challenges